nostalogical/EmailUtils/README.md

 ### Using the Code

 There are 3 helper utility classes which allow quick analysis of email addresses.
+These are mainly wrappers around functions from `EmailContext` and `EmailListContext`, so additional functionality is possible through direct instantiation of these context classes.

 #### EmailUtils
 This class focuses on single email addresses, allowing validity and the existence of certain email parts to be checked.